 Similar to the hellish conditions on the Bataan Death March, prisoners were often crammed into cargo holds with little air, food or water for journeys that could last weeks.
 Many died due to asphyxia, starvation or dysentery.
 Some POWs in the heat, humidity, lack of oxygen, food, and water became delirious.

-Unlike weapons and supply transports (which were sometimes marked as Red Cross ships), these prisoner transports were unmarked and were targeted by Allied submarines and aircraft very often, in fact the majority of these ships were sunk by the end of the war.
+Unlike weapons and supply transports (which were sometimes marked as Red Cross ships), these prisoner transports were unmarked and were targeted by Allied submarines and aircraft very often the majority of these ships were sunk by the end of the war.

 The sources quoted can also supply much more specific information than it is capable of showing here.